AghilZadeh/PlateMate/extensions/schedule-recurring-job.md

-# Schedule Job
+# Schedule job to pull latest data

 ## Overview

 Scheduling a job to run at a specific time is a common task in data science.
 This can be used to automate data collection, model training, or model deployment.
-In this guide we will use AWS Lambda to schedule a job to run at a specific time.
+In this guide we will use AWS Lambda to schedule a job to pull the latest data from a source and save it to persistent storage (S3 or RDS).

 ## How we do this:

-1. Create a Lambda function that will run our job (see [guide](https://github.com/CodesmithLLC/aws-cloud-guides/lambda.md))
+1. Port over your webscraping code to a [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) function that will run our job (see [guide](https://github.com/CodesmithLLC/aws-cloud-guides/lambda.md))

 2. Configure Lambda to be triggered by [Cloudwatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html)